umaranis/svelte-lexical/docs/development-notes.md

 ## GitHub action

-<code>.github/workflows/npm-publish.yaml</code> automatically publishes a new package on creation of release on GitHub.
+`.github/workflows/npm-publish.yaml` automatically publishes a new package on creation of release on GitHub.

 It uses NPM to build and publish (PNPM is not used due to a bug).

 ## Steps for creating a new release

 - bump up the version number
-  - for example, `pnpm version 0.1.3`
+  - for svelte-lexical package, `pnpm version 0.1.3`
+  - for demos project, update version number for `svelte-lexical` dependency in `package.json` (find and replace)
+  - run `pnpm i`
+  - build all projects
 - create a tag in GitHub
   - it will automatically trigger GitHub action for creating a package